aTom3333/ispc-in-cpp-poc/Readme.md

 Like in ISPC, there is an implicit mask denoting which lanes are active that is being passed around without manual handling.
 Almost every operation on varying variables uses this mask to act only on active lanes.
-The mask can be modified <MISSING WORD ?> some control flow structure, similar to ISPC.
+The mask can be modified by some control flow structure, similar to ISPC.

 ### `if` statement